Build an Earthquake Emergency Kit

 For instance, everyone in the family should know what to do when an earthquake strikes.
 Things like where the utility shut-off valves are located and how to turn them off, and having an emergency kit packed and ready to go, which is the focus of this article.

-Building an Earthquake Emergency Kit
+Items to Include an Earthquake Emergency Kit

 Here is what you need in case you cannot stay at your house and need to evacuate.